Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Performance Evaluation

 \section{Performance Evaluation}

 In this section, we evaluate the performance of Linkbait by using both real-world experiments and large-scale simulations.
-In particular, we first implement link sifting in real-world networks to show the feasibility of deploying Linkbait in a real ISP.
-We then implement a prototype on a real SDN testbed to see whether Linkbait can obfuscate the linkmap while maintaining a low network latency.
-Finally, we simulate large-scale LFA and evaluate the accuracy of bot detection with large-scale simulations.
+In particular, we first implement link sifting in real-world networks.
+Then we implement a prototype on a real SDN testbed.
+Finally, we simulate large-scale LFA with large-scale simulations.